 Three Business Resolutions for the New Year

 Everyone talks of working in the business vs working on the business.
 This is definitely ON the business stuff, and we never give enough time to reviewing things.
-Programme time to review crucial contracts and make sure firstly that you understand them fully and secondly that they are fit for purpose (make your lawyer earn their crust), and you are not bound by anything that you do not find acceptable.
+Programme time to review crucial contracts and make sure firstly that you understand them fully and secondly that they are fit for purpose (make your lawyer work), and you are not bound by anything that you do not find acceptable.
 Review your insurance policies to make sure that you are not overpaying, inappropriately insured, or both.
 Have a look at the financing you have in place – is it the right price, is it appropriate to support your growth plans?
-A great time to do this is when you are doing your GDPR information audit – but you’ve already done that right?
+A great time to dig this out is when you are doing your GDPR information audit – but of course, you’ve already done that right?

 Surround yourself with the best advisors, whether it be your accountant, your financial advisor and of course your Business Doctor!
+Make sure you are engaging with people that will help you to plan your business.
 Look at your Business Plan!
-Was it written simply to get finance or as a temporary measure, or is it a living and breathing document familiar to all of your people?
-If not, get your Business Advisor to help you create a true plan that maps the way your own personal definition of success, and then use the professionals to structure the detail to support YOUR plan.
+Was it written to get finance or as a temporary measure, or is it a living and breathing document the contents of which are familiar to all of your people?
+If not, get your Business Advisor to help you create a true plan that leads to your own personal definition of success, and then use the professionals to structure the detail to support YOUR plan.